olindkri/Express-test/README.md

 Before you can run the prototype, you need to do the following steps.

-Write the following code in the terminal or command promt:
+Write the following commands in the terminal or command promt:
+    $ npm init -y
     $ npm install .